 - RenderVolumeLODFactor: Control Level of Detail (LOD) on your viewer.
 Normally goes from 1 to 4.
-But sometimes 4 isn’t enough.
-Change the minimum to 4 and the maximum to 8.
-Drag it to 8 at the start of your session and ignore the warning box.
+But sometimes 4 isn’t enough, you can change Max to 6 or 8 and then use that for shows.

 - ShadowRenderShadowDetail: Quick control of shadows.
 You’ll need to make this an Integer slider, Minimum of 0, Max of 2.

 - AvatarNameTagMode: Quickly turn on and off names over avatar heads.

 - NameTagShowUsernames: Quickly turn on and off usernames over avatar heads.
 This is useful for people who use Kanji or other glyph-heavy Display Names.

 - NameTagShowGroupTitles: Quickly turn on and off group titles over avatar heads.

 - AnimationDebug: Shows active animation over head.
 Great for diagnosing SpotOn.

 - AFKTimeout: Quickly set the time before you automatically go Away.
 Set it to 0 for never.
 Easier to do that opening Preferences.